salrashid123/gce_metadata_server/README.md

 It returns a live `access_token` that can be used directly by [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) transparently.

-For example, you can use `ADC` with metadata or `ComputeCredentials` on your laptop:
+For example, you can use `ADC` with metadata or `ComputeCredentials` on your laptop and also get arbitrary values

 ```python
 #!/usr/bin/python